herrcristi/small/README.md

 #
 * buffer (a class for manipulating buffers)
-* stack_string (a string that first uses the stack to allocate space, it works faster when using multithreading environment)
+* stack_string (a string that first uses the stack to allocate space, it works faster when using multithreading environment and has convertion to/from wstring)

 #
 * base64 (quick functions for base64 encode & decode)